Health law keeps 2.5 million young adults insured

 "Today, 2.5 million more young Americans are no longer living with that fear.
 Mothers and fathers can breathe a little easier."

-Health Department data from the first three months of 2011 showed that 1 million more young adults had coverage compared with a year ago.
-The U.S. Census Bureau's report earlier this year showed that about 500,000 more Americans age 18 to 24 received health care coverage last year.
+Federal officials said data from the first three months of 2011 showed that 1 million more young adults had coverage compared with a year ago.
+The U.S. Census Bureau's report earlier this year showed that about half a million more Americans age 18 to 24 received health care coverage last year.

 Dozens of states and a field of contenders for the Republican presidential nomination have attacked the Affordable Care Act, sometimes dubbed "Obamacare."
 They hope to repeal the legislation, saying it is a symbol of intrusive government seeking to raise taxes and burden businesses with new regulation.